repoze/repoze.what/docs/source/Manual/Predicates.rst

         new_comment = Comment(post=post_id, comment=comment)
         save(new_comment)
         if in_group('customer').is_met(environ):
-            print_message('Dear customer, thank you for your comment!')
+            print_message('Dear customer, thanks for your comment!')

 :mod:`repoze.what.authorize`